WBgrok/Langine/readme.md

 ### Worked example - yoga instructions generator

-Start simpple - import the package, and create a controller.
+Start simple - import the package, and create a controller.
 Each phrase object must belong to one and only one controller, so that if a $phrase is encountered we can turn to it to ask it to look for such a prhase and render it.

 ```lang=py
 import langine